tungstrinh/squirls-assembler-protocol/docs/assembling.md

 * `FAILED` : There has been an unexpected error, and the process has not produced an assembly.
 * `FINISHED` : The assembly process has completed succesfully.

 ## 4. `FINISHED` Assembly

-Once the assembly process has successfully concluded with the `FINISHED` status, you can access the assembly in `fasta` format and its accompanying quality metrics file by clicking on the corresponding label in the **DES assembly app**.
+Once the assembly process has successfully concluded with the `FINISHED` status, you can access the assembly in `fasta` format and its accompanying quality metrics file by clicking on the corresponding label in the **SQUIRLS app**.
 This will open a folder labelled with the same name as the job in the app.
 This folder will contain two files:

 * **`sample.fasta`** : the resulting assembly in `fasta` format
 * **`stats`** : the quality metrics collected through the assembly process in `CSV` format.